Exercises

 3. 3Sit tall and let one ear drift toward your shoulder.
 Keep both shoulders heavy and avoid pulling hard on the head.

-4. 4Hold the stretch for 60 seconds, then release gradually and notice how neck feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how neck feels before repeating or switching sides.

 Voiceover